Niko731973/The-Eternal-Market/README.md

 Shareholders earn the right to vote on proposals, and introduce new proposals.
 Each shareholder is entitled to their portion of the profits from transactions on TEM.
 Shares can be bought/sold/transferred at any time.
 Shareholders are responsible for voting on the following types of proposals:

 * When to upgrade a smart contract to add new features
-* Setting the listing and order fees on the market
 * Removing listings to clear spam/scammers/objectionable listings